Turkish MPs vote for Sweden's Nato accession

 Sweden's Gotland Island in the Baltic Sea, for instance, controls Russia's Baltic Fleet access to the world's oceans.

-Nato expansion is hated by Russian president Vladimir Putin, who invaded Ukraine in 2022 after first demanding that Nato retreats to Cold War-era borders.
+Nato expansion is hated by Russian president Vladimir Putin, who invaded Ukraine in 2022 after first demanding that Nato retreated to Cold War-era borders.

 The Erdoğan breakthrough also comes as 90,000 Nato troops, including already Swedish ones, hold exercises in Europe this week designed to deter and repel a potential Russian invasion.